 | Accessories |

 The R-Go Numpad Break from R-Go Tools is an ideal matching companion for the R-Go Compact Break Ergonomic Keyboard as it is can plug directly into the keyboard's supplementary USB-C port using a convenient 12" cord.
-Of course, it can also be used with any keyboard or simply as a stand-alone numeric keypad, using the included USB-C to USB-A converter and either the 12" or 59" cords.
+Of course, it can also be used as a stand-alone numeric keypad with any keyboard, by using the included USB-C to USB-A converter and either the 12" or 59" cords.

-The R-Go Numpad Break is equipped with low-travel scissor switch membrane key switches, resulting in an exceptionally thin (9 mm) product that greatly reduces the potential of developing RSI related to wrist extension.
+The R-Go Numpad Break is equipped with low-travel scissor switch membrane key switches, resulting in an exceptionally thin (9 mm) profile that greatly reduces the potential of developing RSI related to wrist extension.
 The chiclet-style keycaps offer clear separation between keys to help ensure accurate data entry.
-This low profile and the low weight of just 96 grams also make this keypad an ideal laptop add-on as the integrated calculator key switches from data entry to the Windows calculator with a single keystroke.
+The low profile and the light weight of just 96 grams also make this keypad an ideal laptop add-on.
+As a bonus feature the integrated calculator key can switch from data entry to the Windows calculator with a single keystroke.

 Reduces Wrist Extension

 - The completely flat, exceptionally low 9 millimetre profile of the R-Go Numpad Break creates a neutral 0° slope that helps to reduce wrist (and finger) extension when using this keypad.
 Learn More About Wrist Extension